lamodots/Photographers-Association-Membership-Application/client/README.md

 TODO

 - Refactor handlShowPopup and showMorePop use useContext for global state managemenet
-- On mobile Avater sould be in the annoucement link shoulkd be at the side bar
+- On mobile Avater sould be in the annoucement link shoulkd be at the side bar ✔️
-- Hello lamodot welcome display none
+- Hello lamodot welcome display none ✔️
-- position sidebar so main content shows fully
+- position sidebar so main content shows fully ✔️
-- Configure dashbaord shared route and protected route
+- Configure dashbaord shared route and protected route ✔️
-- Display route icon
+- Display route icon ✔️

+TODO 2

+- Validate all form input YUP and Formik and show user friendly error messages
+- Start work on Admin dashboard
+  - Dublicate pages
+  - Update all imports
+  - Create admin login page
+  - Update dashboard sidebar with admin navigations
+- Begin working on backend end API
+  - Set up basic route.
+  - Deploy app on Render
+  - Begin work on user and Admin Authentication
+  - Begin work on API main routes.
+You can start from admin settings, get all users